altocodenl/tagaway/readme.md

       - remember position by the piv at a certain position (top/left), not the number, so it works while uploads are happening in the background
       - see last actions so you can see where you left off.

+- Pivs
+   - Stop losing state of left scrollbar and sort by scrollbar when query refreshes.
+   - Search box height is incorrect.
+Must match to original design markup.
+When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
+It shouldn't do that.
+   - Adjust height of sidebar__inner-section when switching from main tag view to selected tags view.
+They should have different heights.
+   - Implement video streaming.

 - Refactor UI with unified terminology for pivs: Pics&Vids?

 - Backend improvements: